bigfix/developer.bigfix.com/site/reference/types/event-task-trigger.md

 # type: event task trigger

-The &lt;event task trigger&lt; inspectors deal with tasks that are triggered by a specific event, such as a system start, logon or idle.
+The &lt;event task trigger&gt; inspectors deal with tasks that are triggered by a specific event, such as a system start, logon or idle.
 More information about event task triggers can be found by searching for Task Triggers at the MSDN site.

 # delay of &lt;event task trigger&gt; : time interval